canada-ca/design-system/mandatory-templates/institutional-profile-pages.md

                 <details>
                     <summary class="wb-toggle" data-toggle='{"print":"on"}'>Image description: institutional landing page - large screen </summary>
                     <p>At the top of the page is an introduction block which includes an h1 titled [Institution name].
 It is underlined with a short thick red line.
 Below the heading is a short description of the institution’s mandate.</p>
-                    <p>Following the introduction block there is a supertask button which is a green rectangle with the words Super task button [optional].</p>
+                    <p>Following the introduction block there is a supertask button which is a green rectangle with the words Supertask button [optional].</p>
                     <p>
                         Below this is the featured link pattern.
 It is contained within a horizontal blue band that stretches the entire length of the screen.
 Within the band is white, underlined text that reads: Featured link [optional].
                     </p>